David-Lor/InjuredRagdollEnhanced/README.md

 # InjuredRagdollEnhanced

-Injured Ragdoll Enhanced script for Grand Theft Auto V (PC)
+Injured Ragdoll Enhanced script for Grand Theft Auto V (PC), which features a enhanced ragdoll system when your character gets shot or damaged.